omaralvarez/gentab/README.md

 ## Overview

 This Python library specializes in the generation of synthetic tabular data.
-It has a diverse range of machine learning (ML) and deep learning (DL) models to accurately capture patterns in real datasets and replicate them in a synthetic context.
-Its functionalities have multiple applications including pre-processing of tabular datasets, data balancing, resampling...
+It has a diverse range of statistical, Machine Learning (ML) and Deep Learning (DL) methods to accurately capture patterns in real datasets and replicate them in a synthetic context.
+It has multiple applications including pre-processing of tabular datasets, data balancing, resampling...

 ## Features